 The automotive industry is constantly evolving, with advancements in technology driving the development of more efficient and powerful vehicles.
 One crucial component that plays a significant role in the performance of modern automobiles is the Engine Control Unit (ECU) or the Engine Control Module (ECM).
 But what exactly is an Automotive Engine Control Unit (ECU)/Engine Control Module (ECM)?
 In this comprehensive guide, we will demystify the ECU, exploring its functionality, hardware and software architecture, evolution, and the design challenges it presents.
+Automotive Electronics Development teams worldwide regard the engine control unit as one of the most critical embedded systems in any vehicle.

 Before diving into the intricacies of an ECU, it is essential to understand the basics of an Internal Combustion Engine (ICE).
 The ICE or simply the engine is a chemical/mechanical device that converts chemical energy to kinetics energy.
 The fuel is injected to a combustion chamber where it is mixed with air and burnt.
 This process generates gases along with heat and high pressure.
 This pressure is applied as force on piston typically generating a circular motion at the crank shaft.
 This is converted to a linear motion with axel mechanism and used to drive forward a vehicle.